karheinz/sesame/README.md

 * libjpeg-turbo
   - http://www.libjpeg-turbo.org/

-The sources and - at least - the licenses of the stated libraries can be found in the libs directory.
+The (patched) sources of some of the libraries can be found in the libs directory.
 The LEMON sources are located under src/lemon.